Chlorostilbon

 Chlorostilbon is a genus of hummingbird in the family Trochilidae, known as emeralds (as are some hummingbirds in the genera Amazilia and Elvira).
 A single species, the blue-chinned sapphire is variously placed in the monotypic genus Chlorestes or in Chlorostilbon.
 The taxonomy of the C. mellisugus superspecies is highly complex and, depending on view, includes 1-8 species.
 All species in this genus have straight black or black-and-red bills.
 The males are overall iridescent green, golden-green or bluish-green, and in some species the tail and/or throat is blue.
 The females have whitish-grey underparts, tail-corners and post-ocular streak.

+Taxonomy

 The genus Chlorostilbon was introduced in 1853 by the English ornithologist John Gould to accommodate a single species to which Gould gave the binomial name Chlorostilbon prasinus.
 This taxon is now considered as a subspecies of the glittering-bellied emerald Chlorostilbon lucidus pucherani.